geoffviola/geoffviola.github.io/_posts/2019-09-26-cppcon-2019-trip-report.md

 # Poster Session at Reception
 Sunday, September 15 • 20:00 - 22:00

 There were two posters that I really liked.
 The first was one from two software engineers at EPFL’s [blue brain](https://www.epfl.ch/research/domains/bluebrain/) project.
-It’s a 100+ person research project that simulated parts of the brain based on stimulating a real brain.
+It’s a 100+ person research project that simulates parts of the brain based on stimulating a real brain.

 The second one that I thought was interesting was from snapchat.
 They covered a framework for building different filters for mobile platforms.
 They used Conan.
 Sometimes they use openBLAS or Eigen depending on what runs faster on what platform.
 There’s a filter [creator](https://www.snapchat.com/create).